kdbanman/macros/doc/gameroom/lowlevel.md

 Each gameroom can be thought of as

-1. Tracking current state
+1. Tracking current command turn state
-2. Logging previous states
+2. Logging previous commond turn states

 Under the hood, though, each gameroom is a sequence of command turns.
 A gameroom is considered joined by a client if client is connected to the /play/&lt;gameroom id&gt; realtime channel, then handshakes with the appropriate